 It goes without saying that medicine is a highly biological subject—how could it be otherwise?
 It therefore comes as a surprise for many people to learn that medicine is not very evolutionary.
 That’s why Randolph Nesse and George C. Williams could write a groundbreaking review article in 1991 titled “The Dawn of Darwinian Medicine”1, followed by their trade book Why We Get Sick in 1995.

 That was over 20 years ago.
 For most of that time, the medical profession was extraordinarily slow in grasping what it means to be evolutionary.
 Now, however, there are signs that the pace of acceptance is picking up.
 Through it all, Randolph Nesse has been at the center of the action, first at the University of Michigan and now at Arizona State University, where he moved in 2014 to become the founding director of the Center for Evolution & Medicine.
 My interview with Randy covers the past, present, and future of evolutionary medicine.

-David Sloan Wilson: Welcome, Randy, to TVOL!
+David Sloan Wilson: Welcome, Randy!
 You must be very gratified to be empowered with your own center, which I look forward to discussing with you as part of our conversation.